raptros/respond/README.md

 #### handling failures and errors during request processing
-various routing failures are handled by using the appropriate handle\* function. these functions get the appropriate function from the current `RequestErrorHandlers` value and run it against the arguments.
+various routing failures are handled by using the appropriate handle\* function. these functions get the appropriate function from the current `FailureHandlers` value and run it against the arguments.

 it should be possible to modify these functions at any point during routing - installing a new function for a particular handler can allow you to modify how